hikurangi/study/small-apps/deno-server-example/README.md

 deno run --watch --unstable ./my-exceptional-code.ts
 ````

-- You can run `deno` without a mask, just breathing all those microbes in as if you don't even care.
+- You can run `deno` without a mask, just huffing all those microbes in like you desperately want to kill your dear grandma.
 This disables TypeScript typechecking which speeds up compilation in watch mode.
-Probs only do this if you're hitting an editor that supports you with its own typechecking, ie: vscode.
-Be real, what else are you using?
+Probs only do this if you're using an editor that supports you with its own typechecking, ie: vscode.
+Just use vscode already.
 ```bash
 deno run --watch --no-check ./my-exceptional-code.ts ./my-exceptional-code.ts
 ````